 Final part of the sacred way

-In architecture symmetry is closely associated with beauty and with conveying to the viewer a feeling of power; this concept was common also in China and can be observed in the Forbidden City, but it was departed from in the design of the alley leading to the tombs.
-In order to lead astray the evil spirits, the alley makes a bend.
+In architecture symmetry is closely associated with beauty and with conveying to the viewer a feeling of power; this concept was common also in China and can be observed in the Forbidden City, but it was departed from in the design of the avenue leading to the tombs.
+In order to lead astray the evil spirits, the avenue makes a bend.

 The tombs were guarded by pairs of animals which were portrayed standing and seated; these different postures meant day or night services to the dead emperors.
 The finest statues are those of mythical beasts or of actual ones, but treated with a lot of fantasy, such as the lions, while those portraying horses and camels are uninspiring.
 The statues date from the XVth century.